sugs12/ISDM/isdm-project.md

 * As a customer, I want the same Relationship Manager to serve me that served me earlier because they will be able to cater to my needs better and I trust them.
 * As a customer, I want a confirmation email of RM's personal details so that I can contact the RM's directly if I have any questions in the future.
 * As a customer, I want the Relationship Manager to provide me with travel advice, so I can make the right travel decisions.
-* As a customer, I want to be connected to a suitable RM as soon as possible, so that I don't have to wait for a long time to be served.
+* As a customer, I want to be connected to a suitable RM as soon as possible, so that I do not have to wait for a long time to be served.
 * As a customer, I want the Relationship Manager to be knowledgeable in the travel areas I am interested in, so that I can get the best information possible.

 #### Information System